 WHAT TYPES OF INTERNSHIPS ARE AVAILABLE?

-Government Services Internships are limited in number.
-They are for students with majors such as Communications, Human Resources, Journalism, and Public Relations.
-The majority of these positions are located in the DEP headquarters in Harrisburg, PA.
-The Bureau of State Employment in the Governor's Office of Administration oversees the hiring of paid Government Services Interns and other types of internships in various state agencies.
-You can visit their website at www.employment.pa.gov and click on "Apply Now", then "apply now through this Web site" to see what internships may be available.
+Government Services Internships students with majors such as Communications, Human Resources, Journalism, and Public Relations are limited in number.
+If available within DEP, these positions are located in the DEP headquarters in Harrisburg, PA.
+The Bureau of Talent Acquisition and Planning in the Governor's Office of Administration oversees the hiring of paid Government Services Interns and other types of internships in various state agencies.

 HOW DO I APPLY FOR AN INTERNSHIP?

 Internship opportunities can be found on the Commonwealth of Pennsylvania’s employment webpage: www.employment.pa.gov/ Available intern positions are posted individually and indicate the requirements, location and specific job duties of that internship.
 Applicants must apply by the closing date of the posting to be considered.
 Check back often as opportunities will be available statewide in multiple locations.
 Postings for the DEP Summer 2018 intern program will be added periodically throughout Winter 2017-18.
 All intern position postings will close March 1, 2018.